Vaginal Cancer: Introduction

 Adenocarcinomas, which develop in the glands of your vagina

 Malignant melanomas, a form of skin cancer, which affect the lower or outer portion of your vagina

 Sarcomas, which develop deep in the muscular wall of your vagina

 Talk with your healthcare provider

 If you have questions about vaginal cancer, talk with your healthcare provider.
 Your healthcare provider can help you understand more about this cancer.

 Vaginal Cancer: Treatment Choices

-There are various treatment choices for vaginal cancer.
-Your treatment for vaginal cancer depends on the results of your lab tests, where the cancer is growing, and if it has spread.
-Your doctor will also consider your age and overall health, as well as your own preferences.
+There are many treatment choices for vaginal cancer.
+The treatment that's best for you depends on the results of your lab tests, where the cancer is growing, and if it has spread.
+Your healthcare provider will also consider your age and overall health, as well as your own preferences.
 If you want to be pregnant in the future, your cancer care team will consider this, too.